sontx/letrun/docs/workflow/workflow-structure.md

 - `name`: The name of the workflow.
 This is required.
 - `tasks`: An array of tasks to be executed (will be executed orderly) or an object of tasks (will be executed concurrently).
 This is required.
 - `input`: An object that provides input for the workflow.
 Other tasks can access this input using the `${input}` expression.
 You can pass the input when executing the workflow.
 This is optional.
+- `retryCount`: The number of times to retry the task if it fails (defaults to 3).
+This is optional.
+- `retryStrategy`: The strategy to use for retrying the task (defaults to 'fixed').
+This is optional.
+- `retryDelaySeconds`: The delay between retries in seconds (defaults to 3 seconds).
+This is optional.

 This is an example of a workflow file: